 However, there’s always a final call that makes someone schedule their first appointment.
+You need to understand the signs that need professional care.
+These can help prevent long-term complications and restore normal mobility sooner.

 If you are experiencing foot pain, toenail issues, or worsening heel discomfort, don’t wait till it worsens.